rust-stuco/lectures/week4/collections_generics.md

 fn or_insert(self, default: V) -> &mut V
 ```

-* It gives out a mutable reference
+* Given the `Entry`, it gives out a mutable reference to the value
-    * That reference are guaranteed to point to valid data
+    * We need to provide a default since this data might not exist yet
-    * We need to provide a default, otherwise this data might not exist
+    * That reference is then guaranteed to point to valid data
 * Shorter and more readable than separate conditionals

 <!--